Your cookie preferences

 However, the amount you pay for your direct debit isn't necessarily what you'll be charged for your month's energy.

-How does Direct Debit work for energy?
+How does energy Direct Debit work?

 When you switch energy supplier the new supplier will arrange your direct debit to cover what it expects your bills to be — based on the details you provided during switching.
 For example, you may have your direct debit set at £50 a month.
 This is added to your energy account each month, and when your supplier receives meter readings (it's recommended you provide them at least once a quarter) it will update your charges accordingly.